anjathiart/100-days-of-code/r1-log.md

 ### R1D11 - 20200812
 Worked on Wiki project.
 Condensed some django view functions that didn't need to be separate, removed the markdown-parser I was playing with.
 Tweaked the styling slighly.
 Next I want to use a lamda function to filter out items of a sequence (array).

+### R1D12 - 20200813
+I completed and submitted CS50W project 1: wiki.
+I converted my search view to use filter-lambda function and also learnt how to do an inline if-else statement in python (I'm used to using terneray operators in JS).
+Brief video link here: https://www.youtube.com/watch?v=y9Ef_KkbobQ&feature=youtu.be.